Nonlinear-EA/The-Nonlinear-Library/README.md

 This project takes in RSS feeds from three different EA-related forums and outputs a modified RSS feed which Nonlinear uses to create The Nonlinear Library podcast and its variations.

+## New contributors

+We're not currently accepting new contributors because there's not enough work to split parts of it into smaller pieces.
+If you're interested in contributing in the future, you can email maxwell.pietsch@gmail.com and he'll send you an email when or if help is needed.

 ## Overview

 This project cleans up and organizes several RSS files which are read by podcast services such as Spotify, Apple